 Matins is a principal hour of the daily liturgical cycle.
 As celebrated in the Byzantine Rite, it combines:

-· A service of prayers for rulers and those in authority (the "Royal Office", originally celebrated in monasteries under Imperial patronage); this office is usually omitted in parish celebrations
+- A service of prayer for rulers and those in authority.
+This office is usually omitted in parish celebrations.

-· A service of praise, sometimes called Lauds, and including Psalms 148-150 and the hymn, "Glory to God in the highest"
+- A service of praise, including Psalms 148-`50 and the hymn “Glory to God in the Highest”.

-Matins has three principal themes: repentance for our sins and offences; meditation on the history of salvation; and praise of God.
-On Sundays, hymns are added which focus on the Resurrection of Christ and the events that surrounded it.
+Matins has three principal themes: repentance for our sins and offenses; meditation on the history of salvation, and praise of God.
+On Sundays, hymns are added which focus on the Resurrection of Christ and the events that surround it.
 On feast days, hymns for the feast are sung, and the icon of the feast may be enthroned and venerated.